Data as a Service (DaaS)

 Monetizing Big Data

 Monetizing data doesn’t mean selling data for cash.
 Instead, it involves drawing out deeper insights to deliver better outcomes for employees and customers.
-This process involves turning data into irrefutable, insulating value that can be exchanged for legal tender.
+This process involves turning data into irrefutable, insulating, value that can be exchanged for legal tender.

 The process starts by taking data and doing a root-cause analysis to uncover the cognitive associations of a brand.
-Once done, Data as a Service providers can help you understand how those associations match your brand’s contiguous and overarching customer journey and experience.
+Once done, Data as a service providers can help you understand how those associations match your brand’s contiguous and overarching customer journey and experience.
 In doing so, you can monetize initiatives by fueling growth and driving more cash flow.

 Mapping Data Across the Bow Tie Funnel

-When it comes to tracking your customer’s behaviors, do you track acquisition or retention?
+When it comes to tracking your customer’s behaviors, should you track acquisition or retention?
 The answer is both.
-Data as a Service (DaaS) providers help clients gather the data across both journeys and then leverage that data into a bow tie funnel.
+Data as a service (DaaS) providers help clients gather the data across both journeys and then leverage that data into a bow tie funnel.
 In turn, providers can identify key events and gain behavioral data insights about what drives customers to engage with a brand across the entire funnel.

 Foundations of DaaS Operations

-Here are the core foundations of how Data as a Service providers work.
+Here are the core foundations of how data as a service providers work.

 Acquisition + Retention

-It’s often assumed that tracking growth involves monitoring acquisition metrics such as Return on Ad Spend (ROAS), Return on Investment (ROI), the lifetime value of a customer to cost of acquisition ratio (LTV:CAC) and cost of acquisition (CAC).
+It’s often assumed that tracking growth involves monitoring acquisition metrics such as Return on ad spend (ROAS), Return on investment (ROI), the lifetime value of a customer to cost of acquisition ratio (LTV:CAC), and cost of acquisition (CAC).
 While these metrics are informative, they’re simply the output of what an organization does to gain a new customer.

-Data as a Service providers incorporate retention metrics such as churn rate, repeat purchase rate (RPR) and active engagement rate (AER) to bring behavioral insights across the customer’s journey for reliable, sustainable growth.
+Data as a service providers incorporate retention metrics such as churn rate, repeat purchase rate (RPR), and active engagement rate (AER) to bring behavioral insights across the customer’s journey for reliable, sustainable growth.

 Quantitative + Qualitative

 Big data doesn’t always mean accurate data.
-Taming the fire hose of information can be difficult.
+Taming the firehose of information can be difficult.

 Humanizing journey analytics allows companies to take raw numbers and put context to those figures giving organizations an idea of what happening and why.
 This humanization and looking at numbers as more than just data points can help improve overall experiences.